michaelrosejr/arubacrew/src/content/api4all/index.md

 ## Lab 4: Configuring your first GET request

+This workshop assume the site is already created regardless if you're using a Central instance provided by the CREW team or your own environment.
+We highly recommend you use an existing site that has APs already configured as it will be much easier to validate the changes you make and for testing.
+However, due to hardware limitation the CREW central environment does not include hardware.
+In the CREW central instances; validation can only be done via the API and UI.

+### Request a list of `sites`
 ![GETREQ](./attachments/Pasted%20image%2020250605163359.png)

 The first GET request we're going to make is to get a list of sites in Central.